Project GAMMA

 Project GAMMA was the name given in 1968 to Detachment B-57, Company E (Special Operations), 5th Special Forces Group (Airborne) (5th SFG(A)) in Vietnam from 1967 to 1970.
+Project Gamma was one of several special reconnaissance (SR) units named with a Greek letter.
+The Reconnaissance Projects were formed by the U.S. Military Assistance Command, Vietnam (MACV) during the Vietnam War to collect operational intelligence in remote areas of South Vietnam.
 It was responsible for covert intelligence collection operations in Cambodia.
 The teams were highly effective at locating Viet Cong operations in Cambodia, leading to their destruction.
-When assets began to disappear, they identified a South Vietnamese officer as the mole.
+When assets (informants) began to disappear, they identified a South Vietnamese officer as the mole.
 On the advice of the CIA, they took extrajudicial steps and murdered him.
 Seven officers and one non-commissioned officer were arrested and tried.
 When the CIA refused to answer summons for witnesses for national security reasons, the charges were dropped.

 History

 Detachment B-57 arrived in South Vietnam in June 1967.
-On 26 February 1968 it was moved from Saigon to Nha Trang and it received the designation Project GAMMA on 1 April 1968, in conjunction with other special forces units such as Project DELTA (Detachment B-52) and Project SIGMA (Detachment B-56), both responsible for special reconnaissance.
+On 26 February 1968 it was moved from Saigon to Nha Trang and it received the designation Project GAMMA on 1 April 1968, in conjunction with other special forces units such as Project DELTA (Detachment B-52), responsible for special reconnaissance.
 Members of the detachment operated from nine sites under the cover of civil affairs and psychological operations offices.